woocommerce/woocommerce-ios/docs/creating-core-data-model-versions.md

 When creating a new version (`xcdatamodel`), name it as `Model N+1` where `N` is the last model version number.
 For example, if the last model version is `Model 32`, then the new version should be named `Model 33`.
 The correct name is usually suggested by Xcode.

-The sequential version numbers is important because that sequence is used by the automatic [iterative migrator](../Storage/Storage/CoreData/CoreDataIterativeMigrator.swift) to determine how to upgrade the users' existing database.
+The sequential version numbers are important because that sequence is used by the automatic [iterative migrator](../Storage/Storage/CoreData/CoreDataIterativeMigrator.swift) to determine how to upgrade the users' existing database.
 You can find more information about how the model versions sequence is determined in [`ManagedObjectModelsInventory`](../Storage/Storage/CoreData/ManagedObjectModelsInventory.swift).

 ## Avoid Modifying Existing Model Versions